AbdulqadirMerchant/AbdulqadirMerchant/README.md

-- 👋 Hi, I’m @AbdulqadirMerchant
+- 👋 Hey there

-- 👀 I’m interested in coding in languages such as python, playing chess and also love to play badminton
-- 🌱 I’m currently learning C programming language and aim to perfect it soon
+My name is Abdulqadir, a software developer based in India

+I am passionate about building practical software solutions through clean code and problem solving.

+I have experience in Python, MySQL, Tkinter, PyQt, and Machine Learning, with projects ranging from desktop applications and database-driven systems to ML models and automation tools.

+I am currently exploring advanced Python development, software engineering, and AI-driven applications.

 - 📫 You can reach me through my mail id: abum0522@gmail.com